Preventing replication during an upgrade

 Symantec Endpoint Protection Managerand suspend replication at a minimum of two sites.

 Suspending replication is not the same as permanently deleting the replication partnership.
 If you delete the relationship and then reinstall the management server, the management servers perform a full replication instead of an incremental replication.
-Deleting sites
+See: Deleting sites

 - Stop the management server service.